 where $T$ is Geometric with parameter $1-\alpha$.
 The transition probabilities are also modified such that with probability $1-\alpha$ the next state can be an absorbing state.
 We can now generate $\boldsymbol{\omega}$ given a sample of the length of the horizon.
-We define by $\tilde{v}(\tau,\textbf{x},\boldsymbol{\omega})$ the value function of the relaxed problem where the demand is random but the length of the horizon and remaining shelf-life for all possible order sizes in all periods is known.
-It then follows (\citealt{brown2017information}) that the value function of the original problem satisfies $ v(\tau,\textbf{x}) \geq \Exp [\hat{v}(\tau, \textbf{x}, \boldsymbol{\omega})], $ where the expected value is with respect to all possible realizations of the length of the horizon and the corresponding $\boldsymbol{\omega}$.
-The right side of \eqref{eq:lb} can be estimated via Monte Carlo simulation.
+We define by $\hat{v}(\tau,\textbf{x},\boldsymbol{\omega})$ the value function of the relaxed problem where the demand is random but the length of the horizon and remaining shelf-life for all possible order sizes in all periods is known.
+It then follows (\citealt{brown2017information}) that the value function of the original problem satisfies $ v(\tau,\textbf{x}) \geq \Exp [\hat{v}(\tau, \textbf{x}, \boldsymbol{\omega})], $ where the expected value is with respect to all possible realizations of the length of the horizon and the corresponding $\boldsymbol{\omega}$, and can be estimated via Monte Carlo simulation.